Wisdom Teeth

 This is usually the hardest day, and knowing that in advance genuinely helps.

-Swelling reaches its maximum around 48 hours after surgery.
-If one wisdom tooth was removed, the swelling is localised to that side.
-If all four came out at once, both cheeks puff up and you look like you're storing acorns.
+Swelling reaches its maximum around 48 hours.
+If all four wisdom teeth came out at once, both cheeks puff up and you look like you're storing acorns.
 It's a good look for a hamster.
 Less so for a human.
-But it's temporary and it's completely normal.
+But it's temporary and completely normal.
+Your jaw feels stiff, opening wide is uncomfortable, and the muscles around the extraction site are inflamed and letting you know about it.

-If you had stitches (dissolvable ones are most common for wisdom teeth), they're still intact and doing their job.
-Some people can feel them with their tongue, which is a strange new texture to get used to.
+If you had dissolvable stitches, they're still intact and doing their job.
+You can probably feel them with your tongue, which is a strange new texture to get used to.
+Day three is a patience day.
+Nothing dramatic.
+The body is working.
+You're waiting.

 Day Four: The Corner

-Days Five to Seven: The Return
+Days Five to Seven

 The socket is covered with a layer of soft tissue.
 It's not fully healed; there's still a depression where the tooth was.
 But the raw, exposed feeling of the first few days has been replaced by something more settled.
-Your tongue can explore the area without sensitivity.
+Normal eating returns for most people somewhere in this window, with the only exception being very hard or crunchy things (nuts, hard sweets, crusty bread) which can irritate the healing site.

 Week Two and Beyond